Skip to content

 img.png

-• The Webhook URL is http://<ASF_SERVER_IP>:<ASF_SERVER_PORT>/api/v1/webhook/splunk.
+• The Webhook link is http://<ASF_SERVER_IP>:<ASF_SERVER_PORT>/api/v1/webhook/splunk

 img_1.png